Route105/Tilt-Repeater-ESP32/README.md

 -----
-### Tilt Repeater ESP32 dropping bluetooth connetion
+### Tilt Repeater ESP32 dropping bluetooth connections
 The esp32 scans for bluetooth devices for a period of time determined by the "SCAN_TIME" variable.
 By default this is 5 seconds.
 Increasing the "SCAN_TIME" variable will give the esp32 a better chance of finding bluetooth devices with a weak signal.

 The esp32 then goes through all the bluetooth devices is found and filters out any that are not Tilt hydrometers.
 If any Tilts are found, the esp32 checks if they are the desired colour to repeat (determined by the "repeatColour" variable, 0 being all colours).
 It then takes that information the Tilt sent and repeats it.
 After repeating the esp32 goes to sleep for an amount of time, which is determined by the "TIME_TO_SLEEP" variable.
 The esp resets at this point and starts this sequence of events all over again.